chibiboba/JS-120/aaaa Notes/Lesson 2 Notes.md

 ### Lesson 2 Summary

+- **Default prototype**: The default prototype is the prototype object of the `Object` constructor, referenced by `Object.prototype`
+  - `Object.prototype` is the `prototype`property of the Object constructor.

 - Every object has an internal `[[Prototype]]` property that points to a special object, the object's prototype.
 It is used to look up properties that don't exist on the object itself.
   - `Object.create` returns a new object with the passed-in argument as its prototype.
   - You can use `Object.getPrototypeOf` and `obj.isPrototypeOf` to check for prototype relationships between objects.